 What is the most important information I should know about THALOMID?

-- Before you begin taking THALOMID, you must read and agree to all of the instructions in the THALOMID REMS™ program (formerly known as the S.T.E.P.S.® program).
+Before you begin taking THALOMID, you must read and agree to all of the instructions in the THALOMID REMS® program.
+Before prescribing THALOMID, your healthcare provider will explain the THALOMID REMS program to you and have you sign the Patient-Physician Agreement Form.

 If you become pregnant while taking THALOMID, stop taking it right away and call your healthcare provider.
-If your healthcare provider is not available, you can call 1-800-332-1088 for medical information.
-Healthcare providers and patients should report all pregnancies to:
+If your healthcare provider is not available, you should call Celgene Customer Care Center at 1-888-423-5436.
+Healthcare providers and patients should report all cases of pregnancy to:

 - Celgene Corporation at 1-888-423-5436

-- Males, including those who have had a vasectomy, must use a latex or synthetic condom during any sexual contact with a pregnant female or a female that can become pregnant, while taking THALOMID, during any breaks (interruptions) in your treatment with THALOMID, and for 4 weeks after stopping THALOMID.
+- Males, including those who have had a vasectomy, must always use a latex or synthetic condom during any sexual contact with a pregnant female or a female that can become pregnant while taking THALOMID, during any breaks (interruptions) in your treatment with THALOMID, and for up to 4 weeks after stopping THALOMID.

 - Do not have unprotected sexual contact with a female who is or could become pregnant.
 Tell your healthcare provider if you do have unprotected sexual contact with a female who is or could become pregnant.